scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 memory on the GPU.
 Similarly, the electric fields are computed in the loop, rather than computing all ahead of time.
-These two optimizations reduce the memory overhead, and allow for easier to write functions, without the help of NumPy do perform automatic broadcasting of shapes.
+These two optimizations reduce the memory overhead, and allow for easier to write functions, without the help of NumPy to perform automatic broadcasting of shapes.

 Scaling Analysis
 ----------------